Vladimir Solovyov (TV presenter): Personal life

 Vladimir Solovyov is known to have been married three times and has eight children from his marriages.
 His first wife's name is Olga, and they have two children together.

 His second wife's name is Yulia, and they have a daughter.

 Since 2001, Solovyov has been married to Helga Solovyova (née Sepp), who is also Jewish, a psychologist and daughter of a known Russian satirist Viktor Koklyushkin.
 She is of Volga German and Estonian descent on her mother's side.
 Together, they have five children.

 In February 2023, he defended his 21-year-old son against critics who asked why his son had not volunteered to fight in Ukraine.
 Vladimir Solovyov had previously encouraged every able-bodied Russian male to volunteer for service and fight in the war in Ukraine, and condemned young people who left Russia to avoid mobilization.

 Solovyov has mentioned that he has Jewish roots and professes Judaism.
 He also holds a residence permit and tax resident status in Italy for himself and his children from his marriage to Elga Sepp since 2009.

-Solovyov is said to have a black belt in karate, although it is unclear which federation awarded it to him or under what circumstances.
+Solovyov is said to have a black belt in kyokushin karate, although it is unclear which federation awarded it to him or under what circumstances.
 He has only appeared in public in a kimono once, at the hall of an unrecognized federation of Kosiki Karate in Russia.
 However, he was unable to demonstrate his martial arts technique and his trainers were individuals known for promoting false martial arts.